webaware/eway-payment-gateway/readme.txt

 7. Another WordPress Classifieds Plugin payments settings

 == Changelog ==

+= 3.2.0 [2014-06-28] =
+* fixed: WooCommerce 2.1 error messages use `wc_add_notice()` (fixes deprecated notice)
+* fixed: Events Manager bookings admin was asking for credit card details when modifying a booking
+* fixed: Another WordPress Classified Plugin hooks now pass `$transaction` as second argument
+* fixed: undefined variable errors with Another WordPress Classified Plugin integration
+* added: Events Manager bookings pages can be forced to SSL (new setting, defaults to Yes, can be turned off)
+* added: optional credit card fields message, e.g. so can advise "Visa and Mastercard only" etc.
+* changed: use standard WooCommerce credit card fields if setting selected (new default); old template is still available for sites that require it
+* changed: some code refactoring

 = 3.1.4 [2014-02-12] =
 * fixed: WooCommerce 2.1 return page after checkout